 Rabat Safety Mistake #6: Ignoring “Friendly” Strangers

-Most locals are genuinely kind, which adds to rabat safety—but not every interaction is harmless.
+Most locals are genuinely kind, which adds to Rabat safety—but not every interaction is harmless.

 Be cautious if someone: